Help & Advice Articles, Videos and How-to-Guides

 To avoid condensation in the home, you need to have a well-ventilated home.
 Our article on how to ventilate your home is full of actionable advice that can help you reduce condensation through ventilation and avoid mould build-up, along with the health risks associated with it.

-We’ve also written an article on how to prevent condensation on windows which offers advice on how to protect any window your home from condensation.
+We’ve also written an article on how to stop condensation which offers advice on how to protect your home from condensation.

 Our condensation control advice section offers specialist insights about how to keep condensation, and therefore mould, at bay.
 You’ll also find a huge selection of condensation control products that will help you tackle the root cause of mould in your home.
 These include positive input ventilation products, which eliminate surface condensation by replacing humid air with fresh filtered air.
 We also sell passive vents, which work by allowing damp air out of your home and clean dry air back in.